 We are grateful to the IPS working group whose work defined the iSCSI protocol.
 Thanks also to David Black (EMC) who encouraged the publication of this document.
-Special thanks are also in order for Randy Haagens (HP) for his insightful review comments.
+Special thanks to Randy Haagens (HP) for his insights on the topic of command ordering.
+Thanks are also due to Elizabeth Rodriguez for carefully reviewing this document.